Welcome

 Mistakes in contract drafting can cause a seller to lose 20% of the purchase price where sales are exclusive of VAT, or require a buyer to pay unexpected VAT if the contract is silent or ambiguous.

-• For transactions subject to VAT (by default or option to tax), the contract should state whether the price is stated exclusive or inclusive of VAT.
+• For transactions subject to VAT (by default or via option to tax), contracts should state whether the price is VAT‑exclusive (VAT added on top) or VAT‑inclusive (the price includes any VAT chargeable).

 Worked Example 1.1